opengeospatial/ogc-feat-geo-json/README.md

 This is a new OGC working group and the work has started on June 1st, 2021.
 An initial draft of a candidate standard is available.

 The editor's draft of the specification can be found at [docs.ogc.org/DRAFTS/21-045.html](https://docs.ogc.org/DRAFTS/21-045.html).
+A [PDF version](https://docs.ogc.org/DRAFTS/21-045.pdf) is available, too.

 Next steps: